eclab/edisyn/README.md

 * *Blending:* Random recombination of two randomly-chosen patches on your synth
 * *Nudging:* Pushing the patch to sound a bit more like one of four other patches of your choice
 * *Morphing:* Real-time interpolation of four patches to form a new patch
-* *Hill-Climbing and Constriction:* evolutionary techniques for guided randomized search through the space of parameters, where Edisyn iteratively offers patch possibilities for you to assess and grade.
+* *Hill-Climbing and Constriction:* evolutionary techniques for guided randomized search through the space of parameters, where Edisyn iteratively offers patch possibilities for you to grade, then looks for new ones based on your assessments.

 #### "Could You Develop a Patch Editor for Synth X for Me?"